Family, Consumer & Human Sciences

 Amount of Education Required for Careers Related to Family, Consumer & Human Sciences

 Some careers associated with family, consumer and human sciences require an advanced degree while some may not even require a bachelor’s.
-Whatever the case may be, pursuing more education usually means that more career options will be available to you.
+In general, the more advanced your degree the more career options will open up to you.
+However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.

 How much schooling do you really need to compete in today’s job market?
 People currently working in careers related to family, consumer and human sciences have obtained the following education levels.